mantidproject/mantid/dev-docs/source/Standards/GUIStandards.rst

 - Some debuggers can't see what these type values are
 - You then only have to think about one type instead of doing conversions everywhere

-To use abuse analogy, when you have a hammer suddenly everything looks like a
+To use stretch a metaphor, when you have a hammer suddenly everything looks like a
 nail: Many developers will use conversions (hammer) at the last second to coerce their type (nail) into something "standard" which the rest of the code-base uses at the point they need it.

-You only notice something is wrong when you've put so many conversions in that it's either hard to keep track of what the type is at this point (Python), or you can't see into them debugging (C++).
-It dawns on you that the wooden chair you were building is 90% nails and your not sure which hold it together and which are responsible for it being incredibly uncomfortable.
+You only notice something is wrong when you've put in so many conversions that it's either hard to keep track of what the type is at this point (Python), or you can't see into them debugging (C++).
+It dawns on you that the wooden chair you were building is 90% nails and you're not sure which ones hold it together and which are responsible for it being incredibly uncomfortable.

 - Convert to a standard type in the view, not the presenter

 The view is the boundary between your code and external code you have no control of.
-Keep your conversions in there at the point your about to return something, that way it's obvious that when your in the presenter your working with sane types.
+Do the conversion at the point return something, that way it's obvious in the presenter which types you're working with.

 If the structure is quite complex such as a class containing multiple related fields consider packing it into your own struct (C++) or POD class (Python).